Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/prefab-baker.md

 :::tip
-- We recommend that you set the saved path to the ARMOD Project Artwork folder.
+- We recommend that you set the saved path to the XRMOD Project Artwork folder.
 - If the `Automatically clean up the scene lightmap` is checked, the "Prefab Bake" will clean up all the baking in the current preview.
 But this does not clear our data, but just preview the data.
 :::